pypy/pypy.org/posts/2025/02/allocation_sampling.md

             return gc.nursery_free

     # We did not exceed a sampling point and must do a minor collection, or
-    # we exceeded a sample point but we needed to do a minor collection anway
+    # we exceeded a sample point but we needed to do a minor collection anyway
     minor_collection()
     return gc.nursery_free
 ```